arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 ### TLS options

 {% hint 'warning' %}
-TLS is not supported under Windows.
+TLS is not supported in the Windows version of ArangoDB!
 {% endhint %}

 To configure the usage of encrypted TLS to communicate with the LDAP server the following options are available:

-  - `--ldap.tls` The main switch to active TLS. can either be `true` => use tls. or `false` => do not use tls.
+  - `--ldap.tls` The main switch to active TLS. can either be `true` (use TLS) or `false` (do not use TLS).
 It is switched off by default.
-If you switch this on and do not use the `ldaps` protocol via the LDAP url (see previous section), then ArangoDB will use the `STARTTLS` protocol to initiate TLS.
+If you switch this on and do not use the `ldaps` protocol via the [LDAP URL](#ldap-urls), then ArangoDB will use the `STARTTLS` protocol to initiate TLS.
 This is the recommended approach.
   - `--ldap.tls-version` the minimal TLS version that ArangoDB should accept.
       Available versions are `1.0`, `1.1` and `1.2`.
 The default is `1.2`.
 If
       your LDAP server does not support Version 1.2, you have to change this setting.
-  - `--ldap.tls-cert-check-strategy` strategy to validate the ldap server certificate.
+  - `--ldap.tls-cert-check-strategy` strategy to validate the LDAP server certificate.
 Available strategies are `never`, `hard`, `demand`, `allow` and `try`.
 The default is `hard`.
-  - `--ldap.tls-cacert-file` A file path to one or more (concatenated) certificate authority certificates in pem format.
+  - `--ldap.tls-cacert-file` A file path to one or more (concatenated) certificate authority certificates in PEM format.
       As default no file path is configured.
 This certificate is used to validate the server response.
   - `--ldap.tls-cacert-dir` A directory path to certificate authority certificates in